OpenRailAssociation/osrd-website/content/docs/guides/release/process.en.md

 Every 11 weeks, an iteration (2 weeks) is dedicated to stabilization and innovation.

 The goal is to ensure that a stable version is released by this term (focus on bug detection and correction).
+A staging version is created on the last Friday evening before this iteration of stabilization and innovation (deadline for adding features or refactors).

 The work process during this period is as follows: